anuzzolese/csv2rdf/README.md

     2=http://xmlns.com/foaf/0.1/givenName
     3=http://xmlns.com/foaf/0.1/lastName
     ```
-3. -n,--namespace <uri>
+* -n,--namespace &lt;uri&gt;
 The namespace to use for generating RDF objects.
 If no namespace is provided http://purl.org/example/ is used as deafault.

-4. -o,--output <file>
+* -o,--output &lt;file&gt;
-<p style="margin: 0 0 0 30px;">The name of the file where to store the resulting RDF.
-If no file is provided the RDF is printed on screen.</p>
+The name of the file where to store the resulting RDF.
+If no file is provided the RDF is printed on screen.

 ## Example
  Let's take the following table as a possible CSV file, named *people.csv*, to convert to RDF.